FACEBOOK & SOCIAL MEDIA POSTS DURING CHILD CUSTODY & DIVORCE CASES IN NEW YORK

 I have been trying divorce cases and Family Court hearings since 1987.
 My goal first and foremost is to win at trial when a settlement cannot be reached in the case.
 Focusing on the needs of the client and the results sought have always been a hallmark of my Long Island practice over the past 30 years.

-Please contact me for a free initial consultation, H. Michael Stern, Esq., a Long Island divorce and family law attorney, if you are interested in discussing your child custody, divorce or family law matter at firstname.lastname@example.org or by phone at 516-747-2290.
+Please contact me for a free initial consultation, H. Michael Stern, Esq., a Nassau County child custody lawyer, if you are interested in discussing your child custody, divorce or family law matter at firstname.lastname@example.org or by phone at 516-747-2290.

 My office is conveniently located adjacent to the Roosevelt Field Mall ring road at 666 Old Country Road in Garden City, New York.

 Written by: H. Michael Stern, Child Custody & Divorce Lawyer in Nassau County NY